 We will treat all people with dignity and respect.
-We are accepting and non-judgmental
+We are accepting and non-judgmental.

-We're cooperative and collaborative with our partners in EMS, Law Enforcement, and neighboring fire agencies.
+We cooperate and collaborate with our partners in EMS, Law Enforcement, and neighboring fire agencies.
 Our cooperation has no ego, and we will humbly help whenever possible.
+We will seek opportunities to train with any agency with whom we respond to improve our response effectiveness.

 FRFR members look for ways to build relationships and mend fences when necessary.
-We know that the quality of our relationships is reflective of the quality of our ability to serve.
-When we make mistakes, we own them, and we apologize.
+We know that the quality of our relationships reflects the quality of our ability to serve.
+When we make mistakes, we own them and apologize.
+We don't hold grudges.

-Supervisors are expected to act as communications conduits in sharing the vision of the department to their workers and to share the concerns and needs of their people to senior leadership.
+Supervisors are expected to act as communications conduits, sharing FRFR's vision with their workers and the concerns and needs of their people with senior leadership.

-Listening with open minds and a desire to understand the speaker is critical to our leadership goals.
-Communication is vital to celebrate outstanding performance as well as areas when we can improve.
+Listening with open minds and wanting to understand the speaker is critical to our leadership goals.
+Communication is vital to celebrating outstanding performance and identifying areas for improvement.
 We all must be open to feedback on ways to improve.

-We will provide timely information to our elected officials and the elected officials of the governmental entities who share our boundaries.
-We know that the relationships we have with such bodies are vital to our success in helping the public and that our partners are members of our team.
+We will provide timely information to our elected officials and the elected officials of the governmental entities that share our boundaries.
+We know that our relationships with such bodies are vital to our success in helping the public and that our partners are members of our team.